williamnixon20/Tucil3Stima/README.md

 You can also draw on map.
 Clicking on the map will place a marker.
 Click between 2 markers to draw a route.
 This will create a DIRECTED edge between the two nodes.
 To create an undirected edge, simply create a DIRECTED edge back.
 Happy charting!

+Another note, you can download your created map into text config that you can laod later :D.
 ## Author
 William Nixon
 Farhan Nabil Suryono